Up to 80% Killer: What’s Really in Your Sports Nutrition?

 What we found was uncomfortable.

-Because some of the most widely used gels and drinks on the market share more than half (and in one case 80%) of their ingredients with a bar specifically created to be as unhealthy as legally possible.
+Because some of the most widely used gels and drinks on the market share more than half (and in one case 80%) of their ingredients with ingredients found in a bar specifically created to be as unhealthy as legally possible.

 And there’s a good chance they’re in your sports bag right now.